AliArshadswl/SurgSkill-42/readme.md

 ## 📖 Citation

-Ou paper is submitted to EMBC 2026:
+Our paper is accepted to EMBC 2026:

 ```bibtex
 @inproceedings{arshad2025surgskill,